Vinohith/SLAM_Scripts/README.md

 # SLAM_Scripts
-Scripts related to SLAM and OPtimization.
+Scripts related to SLAM and Optimization.